Areo-17/WS_AliExpress/README.md

 For this stage of the project, we need to install two important tools: [Docker](https://www.docker.com/get-started/) and [Postman](https://www.postman.com/downloads/).
 Once we have downloaded and installed them, let's leave them for while and continue on Visual Studio Code.

 Create a new folder named "WS_deployment".
 This folder has to be inside the "WS_MercadoLibre" folder, but outside the venv folder.
 You have to create it from your file explorer, such as you did in the WS_MercadoLibre one.
 Inside "WS_deployment" add a duplicate of the *"Product_scrapper.py"* and *"requirements.txt"* files.
-To achieve this, rigth click on each one of the files and select the option *"Copy"*
+To achieve this, right click on each one of the files and select the option *"Copy"*.
+Then, right click on the *"WS_deployment" folder and select the option *"Paste"*.
+After that, create 3 files.
+The first one will be named *"WS_app.py"*, the second one *"Dockerfile"* and the third one *"docker-compose.yml"*.
+Your folder should look like this.
+To create a file, right click on the *"WS_deployment"* folder and select the option *"New File..."*.